pramnora/qb64/language/data/README.md

 - internally (array structures/parallel arrays/DATA statements/RECS/-etc.)
 - externally (file: [.dat]/[.csv]/-etc.)

-A part of being a programmer is knowing...
+A large part of being a programmer is knowing...

 - what kind of data structure is best suited to store the program data items
 - what is the best way to store/retrieve such data items

+...for example, the programmer will tend to think awful hard about this...;
+'before' even attempting to go write their program.